PROJECT SYNOPSIS

 Consequently, a new parliamentary directory emerges.

-The existing ministries are grouped into five departments curating their portfolios through a disciplinary subdivision inherited by the five main fields of architectural operation:
+The existing ministries are grouped into five departments curating their portfolios through a disciplinary subdivision inherited by the five main fields of architectural operation: the urban, the landscape, the edifice, the interior, and heritage.

 The shift to an Architecture Technocracy in Victoria, Australia, is legitimized and marketed through a holistic redevelopment of Parliament Hill, the Victorian parliamentary precinct in Melbourne.